 But there are ways to “game” the TKTS line, including:

-* Go to the TKTS in Brooklyn, on the Upper West Side or at the South Street Seaport.
-You’ll rarely wait longer than 20 minutes at either outlet, and at all three you can purchase matinee tickets the day before a show (at the Times Square booth, ticket purchases are day-of-show only).
+* Go to the TKTS on the Upper West Side or at the South Street Seaport.
+You’ll rarely wait longer than 20 minutes at either outlet, and at both, you can purchase matinee tickets the day before a show (at the Times Square booth, ticket purchases are day-of-show only).
 The only downside at these two outlets: No day-of-matinee tickets are sold.

 * Keep your ticket stubs if you go to more than one show in a week.
 The staff at TKTS will let you jump to the front of the line if you can show a ticket stub purchased within 7 days from TKTS.